Fenlon37/hangman976/README.md

 - [License](#license)

 ## Project Description
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+The hangman game involves a player thinking of a word and another player attempting to guess that word within a certain amount of attempts.

-This is an implementation of the Hangman game using python, where the game randomly selects a word from a pre-defined list and the user tries to guess it before they run out of lives.
+This project implemented the Hangman game using python, where the game randomly selected a word from a pre-defined list and the user tries to guess it before they run out of lives.

 **Aim of the project**:
 - Utilise python techniques and concepts including lists, loops, functions, classes and conditional statements in Python.
-- Practice taking user input and verifying its validity.
+- Receive user input and verify its validity.
 - Create a console-based game within python.
 - Gain experience in version control using Git and GitHub.